ComputeHeavy/gonk/README.md

 We use a fancy feature from the `typing` library (`typing.Self`), so **Python 3.11 or higher** is required.

-*This is developed and tested on Windows.
+*This is developed and tested on Windows in Python 3.11.4.
 We tried running it under Ubuntu on the Python3.11 apt package (3.11.0).
 It did not have the modern SQLite JSON syntax (->>) available.
 Will take another look at this in the future.*

 #### PyPI